Home >> What We Do >> Keep You Informed >> Science Corner >>

 Rabbits in Research

-In 2016, rabbits were the second most commonly used Animal Welfare Act-covered animal in research, teaching and testing in the U.S., comprising 17% of animals used that year.
+In 2018, rabbits comprised 17% of Animal Welfare Act-covered animals used in research, testing, teaching, and experimentation in the United States.
 We see rabbits used in research because of their relatively large size and docile nature.
-In 2016, 139,391 rabbits were used by United States Department of Agriculture licensees, representing a .8% increase from the previous year.
+In 2018, 133,634 rabbits were used by United States Department of Agriculture licensees, representing a 11% increase from the previous year.

 New Zealand White rabbits, large albino rabbits, are the most common breeds of rabbits used in research, although other breeds, including Dutch Belted rabbits are used as well.
 Laboratory rabbits can be purchased from commercial vendors such as Covance, and range from $89-$292 per animal, depending on age and weight.